LIP-Computing/tutorials/docs/udocker/udocker-01.md

 * udocker integrates several execution engines:
   * Allows execution using several different approaches.
-  * Allows execution with and without Linux namespaces.
+  * Allows execution with and without using Linux namespaces.
-  * Integrates several tools suitable to run containers
+  * Integrates several tools suitable to execute containers
   * Makes these tools easier to use across systems.

 * udocker can be submitted together with a batch job: